Horsetail, Equisetum arvense hero image

 Horsetail, Equisetum arvense

-When I was young, horsetail, Equisetum arvense, intrigued me big time.
-I would look at the internodes of the twigs for ages.
+When I was young, I was intrigued by horsetail, Equisetum arvense.
+I could stare at the twigs for ages.
 This plant looked like a construction kit!
-My fascination grew when I found out that this plant goes back to ancient times and, like ferns, reproduce by means of spores, which she projects over considerable distances.
+My fascination grew when I found out that this plant goes back to ancient times and, like ferns, reproduce by means of spores, which it projects over considerable distances.

 Medicinal properties of horsetail, Equisetum arvense

 My love for horsetail only increased as I learned more about this plant.
-I discovered, for instance, that she could influence an extremely large number of ailments.
-The best known amongst those are probably ailments related to the musculoskeletal system.
-She helps against osteoporosis and tendon infections and everything in between.
-Her effect on diseases of the kidneys is equally well known.
-Fewer people probably know that horsetail works against weaknesses in the teeth and brittle hair and nails.
-And that’s me just mentioning a few applications.
+That is how I discovered, for instance, that it can influence a bizarrely large number of ailments.
+The best known are probably those relating to the musculoskeletal system.
+Horsetail helps against osteoporosis and tendinitis and everything in between.

 Magical properties of Equisetum arvense

-As a result, our ancestors have used horsetail against all kinds of ailments since time immemorial.
-They used her medicinally and magically.
-Check out the sympathetic use on diseases and discomforts, for instance.
-It made horsetail a popular plant to use on fractured bones, but also to remedy poorly growing and brittle hair.
-Another sympathetic application involved usage in the bedroom.
-Apparently she was supposed to be a useful ally against infertility and impotence.
-Given the shape of the cone containing the spores, I don’t think this is such a far-fetched application.
+As a result, our ancestors have been using horsetail against all kinds of ailments since time immemorial.
+They used it both medicinally and magically.
+Check out their sympathetic application of horsetail in diseases and discomforts, for instance.
+It made horsetail a popular plant to magically use on fractured bones, but also to remedy poorly growing and brittle hair.

 Botanical description Field horsetail, Equisetum arvense

 After the fruiting stem has withered, the infertile stem follows.
-This hollow stem is branched and consists of nodes and internodes with 6 to 12 ribs.
-The side branches are situated in whorls around the central stem.
-These side branches also have nodes and internodes.
-Located at those whorls of branches are the stem nodes with 6 to 12 teeth.
+This hollow stem is branched and consists of nodes and internodes with six to twelve ribs.
+The lateral branches grow in whorls around the central stem.
+These side branches also sport nodes and internodes.
+Located at the level of those whorls are the stem nodes with six to twelve teeth.

 Horsetail carries no leaves and no flowers.
-There are several species of Equisetum and due to the toxicity of other species it is important to know your species.
-In horsetail, Equisetum arvense, the side branches are ascending and in many others either horizontal or pendulous.
-In arvense the first internode of the side branches is longer than the accompanying node on the central stem.
+There are several species of Equisetum and, due to the toxicity of the other species, it is essential to make sure you identify your plant correctly.
+In horsetail, Equisetum arvense, the side branches are ascending and in many others they are either horizontal or pendulous.
+Also, in arvense the first member of the side branches is longer than the corresponding node on the central stem.

 Interesting facts

-Horsetail has many practical uses.
+Horsetail has plenty of practical uses.
 For example, it can be used to dye textiles.
-Depending on the method of dyeing, you’ll get different shades of yellow, as well as olive green.
-Horsetail can also be used as sandpaper and as a means to polish metals.
+Depending on the way of dyeing, you will get different shades of yellow, as well as olive-green.

-Horsetail has a number of nice properties to use in your garden.
-For example, you can use horsetail manure to combat both powdery mildew and downy mildew – also called leaf blotch.
-Horsetail also absorbs heavy metals from the soil.
+Horsetail has several convenient properties to use in the garden.
+You can employ horsetail manure to combat both powdery and downy mildew – also called leaf blotch.
+Horsetail absorbs heavy metals from the soil.
 As a result, horsetail is a welcome guest as a pioneer plant on soil contaminated with slag.
-Because of this property, it is important to ensure the horsetail that you’re using to eat or make herbal remedies from didn’t grow on contaminated soil.
+Because of this property, it is important to make sure that the horsetail you are using for food or to make herbal medicines from did not grow on contaminated soil.

-Horsetail is also widely used in cosmetics, such as shampoos for brittle hair, but also creams against sagging skin, stretch marks and cellulite.
+Horsetail is widely used in cosmetics, such as shampoos for brittle hair and creams against sagging skin, stretch marks and cellulite.

-The ancestors of this plant were primitive trees that grew to be up to 40 meters high.
+The ancestors of this plant were primitive trees that grew up to 40 m in height.

 It's not allowed to copy content of this website